christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ### Activation Functions
 To enable the model to learn complex patterns, several activation functions are used to introduce non-linearity.
 The most prevalent are:
-- ReLU: The default choice for hidden layers due to its computational efficiency and ability to mitgate the vanishing gradient problem.
+- ReLU: The default choice for hidden layers due to its computational efficiency and ability to mitigate the vanishing gradient problem.
 It outputs the input directly if positive, otherwise zero.
 - Sigmoid: used in binary classification, it squashes outputs between 0 and 1, making it suitable for probability estimation.
-- Tanh (Hyperbolic Tangent): outputs values between -1 and 1, providing a zero-centered output, beneficial for certain applications (symetrical gradients distribution for faster convergence during trainings).
+- Tanh (Hyperbolic Tangent): outputs values between -1 and 1, providing a zero-centered output, beneficial for certain applications (symmetrical gradients distribution for faster convergence during trainings).
-- Softmax: typically used in the output layer for mutliclass classification problems, as it produces a probability distribution over multiple classes.
+- Softmax: typically used in the output layer for multiclass classification problems, as it produces a probability distribution over multiple classes.

 For precision, in practice the term "convolution" is the theoretical operation involving flipping the kernel before applying it to the input, the term is  used interchangeably to refer to a range of operations including the  "cross-correlation" which is in fact the most efficient convolution operation for direct feature extraction.